moderntribe/products-engineering/_posts/2017-08-28-branching.md

 When major/maintenance releases are released, the developers that are leading the feature work are in charge of merging `master` into their respective feature branches.

-### Major release branches
+## Major releases

-When one or more features are ready for release prep, a `release/x.y` branch should be created from the latest tagged release and the feature branches should be Pull Requested into that release branch.
+When one or more features are ready for release prep, a `release/FYY.XX` branch should be created from the latest tagged release and the feature branches should be Pull Requested into that release branch.

-### Maintenance release branches
+## Maintenance releases

-While working on a maintenance release, most code should be developed in the corresponding release branch (`release/x.y.z`).
+While working on a maintenance release, most code should be developed in the corresponding release branch (`release/MYY.XX`).
 This should be considered the primary working branch during every maintenance release cycle.

-### Other branches
+## Ticket branches

 _**NOTE:** The following instructions are for internal use only, if you're sending a pull request, it'll already be in its own branch._